hiyuantang/modeling_pipeline/README.md

 - **`--session_path`**: Specifies the path to the model that should be tested.
 This argument is required when `--test_only` is set to `True`, to indicate which trained model to use for testing.

 Remember to adjust these settings according to your project requirements and system configuration.

-Note: The default device is set to `'cuda'`.
-If you are using a Mac, replace `'cuda'` with `'mps'` to utilize Apple’s Metal Performance Shaders for GPU acceleration.

 # License
 This project is licensed under the MIT License - see the `LICENSE.md` file for details.